I am a long-time pet owner experienced with a range of domesticated animals from dogs to horses, mice to snails.

 3. Vets Find It Hard to Treat Them

-- Hamsters are classed as exotic due to their metabolism, small size, and difficulty of treatment, but suggies are even harder to take care of.
-It takes a very specifically-trained vet to deal with SGs.
+Hamsters are classed as exotic due to their metabolism, small size, and difficulty of treatment, but suggies are even harder to take care of.
+It takes a very specially trained vet to deal with SGs.

 4. Many Are Farmed and Bred From Cruelty